duckbox72/cellar-club/README.md

 - Robust search engine offering access to information on more than 100.000 items and shared with different contexts by multiple views

-- Easy to use and straightfoward interface enables users to manage their collection inventory and storage places, keep track of consumption memories and reviews, browse and search through community reviews and more
+- Easy to use and straightfoward interface enables users to manage and mantain their collection having prompt access to all information available.

 ## Tech Stack and Acknowledgements